darksilence1987/proactive/README.md

 * PostgreSQL
 * Thymeleaf
 * JasperReports
-* Docker
-* Kubernetes
-* GCP

-**Contribute:**

-Contributions to Proactive are welcome!
-Feel free to submit pull requests, report issues, or suggest new features.

 **License:**

 This project is licensed under the MIT License.